MokubaAttack/scripts/mokuba_colab/mokuup/readme.md

 - ccs : float ( default : None ) It is controlnet_conditioning_scale ( a parameter of StableDiffusion ).
 If you input None, controlnet tile are not used.
 - tile_size : tuple ( default : (0,0) ) ( tile's width, tile's height ) When you input (0,0), they are selected automatically.
 - ol : int ( default : 0 ) It is overlap size.
 When you input 0, it is selected automatically.
+- dtype : str ( default : "f16" ) It is the calculation accuracy.
+Choices are f16, f32 and bf16.
+- dev : str ( default : "cuda" ) It is the device that calculates.
+Choices are cuda and cpu.
 - xf : bool ( default : False ) If you choice True, xformers are used.
 - ser : str ( default : "colab" ) In google colab, please input "colab".
 In kaggle, please input "kaggle".
 - del_pipe : bool ( default : True ) If you choice True, the mokupipe object is deleted and None is returned.
+- si : bool ( default : True ) If you choice True, output images are shown in the output window.
 - return : mokupipe object

 Image files are output by naming (index)(the seed).png or (index)(the seed).jpg in the output folder path.